Cynefin framework

 The approach here is to probe-sense-respond, i.e. you will need to experiment and test in order to understand the detailed scope of the work.

-The P3M community typically responds to this domain with iterative development and closely integrated multi-disciplinary teams.
+The project delivery community typically responds to this domain with iterative development and closely integrated multi-disciplinary teams.
 ‘Concurrent Engineering’ and ‘Agile’ being two examples.
 The greater the complexity, the more agility is required by the management team to respond to the results of probing and experimentation.

 Chaotic